cloudfoundry-attic/lattice-release/docs/troubleshooting.html.md

 ### Run as Root

 Lattice runs the process in your Docker image as an unprivileged user.
-Sometimes this user does not have privileges to execue the requested process - you can try using the `--run-as-root` flag to get around this limitation.
+Sometimes this user does not have privileges to execute the requested process - you can try using the `--run-as-root` flag to get around this limitation.

 > We have plans to build more robust support for specifying the user/uid/group/gid to run the container as.